PauLuke/Linux-tips/Tips/Appimages as native programs.md

 How to use an appimage as a native program?

-Actually, there is at least two ways of doing that.
-The easy one is simply installing [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) and then opening the intended appimage file.
-Doing that you will automatically be asked to integrate the appimage in your system.
+Actually, there are at least two ways to do this.
+The easiest one is to installing [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) and let it handle all the work.
+When you execute a *appimage* file, *AppImageLauncher* will automatically ask you to integrate this *appimage* to your system.
+That's it.

-But if you like to make things manually follow the process bellow:
+But if you like to make things manually, follow the process bellow:

-1) I suggest the creation of a folder in `~/.local/share/applications/` for the appimage:
+1) I recommend creating a dedicated folder to store your AppImages.
+This will help keep everything organized in one place.
+This is a example of what you can do:

 `mkdir ~/.local/share/applications/appimages/`

-2) I also recommend the creation of a folder in `~/.local/share/applications/appimage/` for the icons:
+2) I also suggest creating a folder for the icons you'll use:

 `mkdir ~/.local/share/applications/appimages/icons/`

-3) Now put the appimage in the folder designated folder:
+3) You can now place your AppImages in the folder you created:

 `mv ~/.local/share/applications/appimages/ [appimage_path]`